- About OpenXR and Monado

 - The OpenXR Loader provided by Khronos

 OpenXR runtimes like Monado can be though of as “VR headset and VR controller drivers” and the OpenXR loader, analog to the Vulkan loader, is responsible for finding and connecting applications to this “driver” so that OpenXR applications do not need to interact directly with a runtime.
-The OpenXR loader also comes with all necessary C headers to compile OpenXR applications.

 OpenXR applications using OpenGL require an OpenGL driver with support for the

-Packages are available for various distributions.
+Packages for the OpenXR SDK and Monado are available for various distributions.